AlgoMaster Logo

 Math from Images

-If an image contains a math equation or a table of numbers, the model might read the numbers correctly but calculate incorrectly when asked to add them up.
-Always do arithmetic in your application code, not in the model's response.
+If an image contains a table of numbers, the model may extract the numbers correctly and then calculate incorrectly.
+Extract values into structured fields, validate them, and do arithmetic in application code.

 Defensive Coding for Vision